-Daytona Beach is a moderately-sized city located in the state of Florida.
-The city has a population of 64,105 residents.
-Daytona Beach is known to be an ethnically diverse city.
-The two most common races are White (58%) and Black or African American (34%).
-Not a fan of sitting in traffic?
-One big advantage of living in Daytona Beach is the reasonable commute times to work.
-With an average one way commute time of 20 minutes, getting to work is faster than the national average of 26 minutes.
+Located in the state of Florida, Daytona Beach is a medium-sized city with a population of 64,105 residents.
+Daytona Beach is mostly populated by White (58%) and Black or African American (34%) ethnic groups.
+If you are not a fan of long commutes, you will enjoy living in Daytona Beach.
+With average one way commute time of only 20 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

 Living in Daytona Beach can be a positive experience for anyone relocating to the city.
 Having said that, in the state of Florida, there are many amazing places to live, so choose wisely!
 When searching for a new neighborhood, several factors play a vital role in determining its suitability.
 Safety should be a top priority, ensuring a secure environment with low crime rates.
 Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
 Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
 Access to reliable public transportation options facilitates easy commuting and connectivity.
 Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
 The best areas in Daytona Beach and in surrounding cities are easier to find when you are able to make informed decisions.
 Using data from amenities, crime, education, employment, you will see a detailed breakdown of the most important information as well as comparisons to the Florida and national averages.